hayes0724/shopify-packer/README.md

   }
 }
 ```
-By default most commands will use development environment unless you
+By default, most commands will use development environment unless you
 override with the ``--env`` flag
 ```
 packer start --env=production